Tuesday, April 23, 2024

 Our Trip to Prague, Czechia - Part 2 of 9: Changing of the Guard, Lesser Town, Saint Nicholas, Opera

+Dobré Rano!
 The Czech capital awoke with rays of sun on its rooftops.
-Thanks to a peaceful slumber, we were fully refreshed and acclimated to the time-zone.
+We were fully refreshed and acclimated to the time-zone.
 It always seems magical to sleep with a window open because we cannot do that simple thing in NYC due to incessant noise pollution.
 NYC’s government insists on having emergency vehicles blare their sirens constantly, whereas European and Asian cities avoid noise disturbance by only momentarily using sirens in heavy traffic.
 NYC’s emergency vehicles travel very slowly, as if their drivers are paid by the hour… so the noise pollution of a passing siren exists absurdly for 2 to 5 minutes in any neighborhood.
 They seem to intentionally want to disrupt citizens.
 Making things worse, most areas in NYC suffer from construction or demolition noise that is permitted to start illegally before 7:00 in the morning—including weekends and holidays.
 Useless road construction occurs repeatedly in the same places so overpaid workers can get higher paychecks.
-Please use this link to understand what we hear in America’s richest city… https://halfwindsorfullthrottle.blogspot.com/2021/11/local-noise-pollution.html
+Please use this link to understand what we hear in America’s richest city: https://halfwindsorfullthrottle.blogspot.com/2021/11/local-noise-pollution.html

 We were glad to be away from that!

-It was lovely seeing an unadultered belfry because most belfries and steeples in NYC are mangled with cellular-boosting towers, because NYC churches want money.__
+It was lovely seeing an unadulterated belfry because most belfries and steeples in NYC are mangled with cellular-boosting towers, because NYC churches want money, as seen below.

 We went to the tram stop and saw the tram leaving… but nobody ran to catch it or banged on it to make it stop.
 We were in a country where citizens don’t run to catch a bus or train.
 In America, people run daily to catch buses, trains, and subways because they spend their whole lives in a country where public transit is infrequent, unreliable and delayed.
 It’s refreshing to be elsewhere where things are normal.